durja/salesforce-training/Week1/day2-Platform-basics/README.md

 # 🚀 Salesforce Summer Program – Day 2 Platform Basics

-# 📖 What is Salesforce Platform?
+# What is Salesforce Platform?
 Salesforce Platform is a cloud-based environment used to build, customize, and manage business applications using objects, apps, automation, and development tools.

 ---

 # Salesforce Concepts

-## App
-An App is a collection of related tabs, objects, and features designed for a specific business process.
+App - An App is a collection of related tabs, objects, and features designed for a specific business process.

 Example: College Management App

-## Object
-An Object is a database table used to store data.
+Object - An Object is a database table used to store data.

 Example: Student

-## Tab
-A Tab is used to access objects, records, dashboards, or applications from the Salesforce interface.
+Tab - A Tab is used to access objects, records, dashboards, or applications from the Salesforce interface.

 ---

-# 🔄 CRM + Platform Understanding
+# CRM + Platform Understanding

 CRM concepts like Accounts, Contacts, and Opportunities are stored as Objects inside Salesforce Apps.
 Users interact with them through Tabs and the Salesforce interface.

 ---

-# ⚙️ Configuration vs Coding
+# Configuration vs Coding

-## Configuration (No Code)
+Configuration (No Code)

-Used for simple customization using clicks and built-in tools.
+Configuration is used for simple customization using clicks and built-in Salesforce tools without writing code.

 Examples:
 - Creating fields
 - Building workflows

-## Coding (Apex)
+Coding (Apex)

-Used for advanced logic and custom functionality.
+Coding is used when advanced business logic or custom functionality is required.

 Examples:
 - Custom automation